iotivity/iotivity.github.io/_pages/GettingStartedFAQ.md

 Still no luck?

-Ask your question on the IoTivity-dev email reflector.
+Take a look at the [Wiki](https://github.com/iotivity/iotivity-lite/wiki) Ask your question on [IoTivity](https://github.com/iotivity/iotivity-lite/issues)